A little more than a month ago, I got a text message from Ashar, who was out with her dad, Chris.

 “Um?”
 I said.

 Well, it turns out that in good news, we are not the owners of an additional thing that needs its lawn mowed.
-It turned out that Sarah and Chris had found something cool at the nearby Dover Antique Mall while looking for a birthday gift for Chris’ nephew, Jacob.
+It turned out that Ashar and Chris had found something cool at the nearby Dover Antique Mall while looking for a birthday gift for Chris’ nephew, Jacob.

 Their find?
 An incredibly detailed miniature cemetery, probably designed to be used with model trains.